Operational guide and checklist

 - where possible, ensure that desk sharing and hot-desking is minimised amongst library staff and volunteers.
 If it is not possible to assign desks to a single user, then high hygiene standards must be maintained with users cleaning the workstations before and after use with the appropriate cleaning materials.
 If workspaces need to be shared, they should be shared by the smallest possible number of people.
 If it is not possible to move workstations further apart, arrange people to work back-to-back or side-to-side working whenever possible.
 Only when it is not possible to move workstations further apart, use screens to separate people from each other.
 Staff sharing workspaces over different shifts should have access to their own keyboard etc. when reasonably possible.
 This will reduce the risk of the virus living on IT equipment.

 - there may be areas that are common to staff, volunteers and users.
 In these cases, public use can be limited or removed, while considering the needs of disabled people.
 Changing places and disabled toilets should be kept publically accessible if possible.
 Scottish Government have published guidance on opening of public and customer toilets during the coronavirus pandemic.
 Encourage storage of personal items and clothing in personal storage spaces, for example lockers, during working hours.
+Face coverings must be worn in all common areas throughout the library at all levels.

 - similarly, consider reducing the maximum occupancy of lifts, providing hand sanitiser for operation of lifts, and encouraging use of stairs wherever possible.
 Make sure that disabled people are able to access lifts.